pjh/kubernetes-the-hard-way/docs/12-dns-addon.md

 List the pods created by the `kube-dns` deployment:

-TODO: this fails with "ErrImagePull" and "ImagePullBackOff" with these instructions; the kube-dns deployment runs on the worker nodes, not the controller nodes, so the Windows nodes fail!
-Figure out what to do about DNS on Windows nodes, or maybe figure out a way to configure this to only run on the Linux node.
+TODO: this fails with "ErrImagePull" and "ImagePullBackOff" if we run on Windows nodes.
+We should figure out what to do about DNS on
+Windows nodes.

 ```
 kubectl get pods -l k8s-app=kube-dns -n kube-system